18F/css-style-guide/css-styleguide.md

 <a name="inheritance"></a>
 ## Inheritance (@include and @extend)
 ### Mixins
-- Use mixins for groups of properties that appear together for a reaons and are used multiple times.
+- Use mixins for groups of properties that appear together intentionally and are used multiple times.
 ```scss
 @mixin clearfix {
   &:after {